coderaman07/100-Days-of-Code/Readme.md

 I arrived today as it was a 24 hours travel from [ Renukoot to Ghaziabad ] and now I am back to my Dev setup and tryin to setup my Dev setup and a Perfect Developer Table today while a Single Blog post read today I know its way tooooooo less by the work done on previos Days but we were travelling Bro lol  .

+## Day 76

+Today I read multiple Blog Posts not like yesterday but yes I did some Coding that was particularly server side for the [RushX](https://rushx.pythonanywhere.com) like auto Updating the Date when it is going to expire and like Auto Adding Products whenever I grant the permission to Heroku.

 ## Contributing